populse_mia.data_manager package

 Return the name of the project.

-string of the name of the project if it’s not Unnamed project, otherwise empty string
+The name of the project if it’s not Unnamed project, otherwise empty string

 getSortOrder()[source]